 How much Housing Benefit will I get?

-If you live in social housing and have more bedrooms than the Government says you need, then the amount of Housing Benefit that you can get will be reduced.
-If you’re worried, you can find more details and advice from the Shelter website.
+If you live in social housing and have more bedrooms than the Government says you need, then the amount of Housing Benefit that you can get will be reduced by:

 I have savings, can I get Housing Benefit?

 If you have savings of £16,000 or more, you won’t get Housing Benefit.